 Advertising and its role in the Marketing Mix.
 Advertising and society.
 The Promotional Mix.
 Functions of advertising agencies.
 Creative strategy.
 Media strategy.
 Advertising and the law.

+Marketing Research

-Prerequisite: BADM 132 data, analysing data, and presenting results for marketing problems.
+Methods of defining problems, collecting data, analysing data, and presenting results for marketing problems.
 Research methods used in all functions of business.
 Specific areas of market research, including the use of focus groups.
 Emphasis is on the marketing function of research.
-Prerequisite: BADM 132